-Starfish Early Alert allows an instructor to notify a student when there is a concern about performance or success in a class.
-Early Alerts may identify frequent absences, missed assignments, low scores, or possible failure in a class.
-Starfish also allows instructors to raise kudos to celebrate a student's success in a class or make referrals to support services when needed.
-Students who receive early alerts, kudos or referrals will receive an email and notification in the Starfish Student Center.
+Starfish, a student success tool, allows an instructor to notify a student when there is a concern about performance or success in a class.
+Alerts may identify frequent absences, missed assignments, low scores, or possible failure in a class.
+Starfish also allows instructors to raise kudos to celebrate a student’s success in a class or make referrals to support services when needed.
+Students who receive alerts, kudos or referrals will receive an email and notification in the Starfish Student Center.

 Starfish is accessible from WebAdvisor and Canvas.
 Once students log into Starfish, it is strongly recommended they update their Starfish profile with a brief biography and review their email address and phone number to ensure accuracy.

-When an instructor raises an alert, notification is sent directly to the student.
+When an instructor raises an alert, a notification is sent directly to you, the student.
 Ohlone respects your privacy.
-Though all instructors have access to Starfish, Early Alerts are only visible to the instructor who raised the flag, the student, and the Ohlone Student Success Team.
+Though all instructors have access to Starfish, alerts are only visible to the instructor who raised the flag, the student, and the Ohlone Student Success Team.
 Starfish is protected under the Family Educational Rights and Privacy Act of 1974 (FERPA).

-A student needs to be aware that withdrawing from a class could affect financial aid status and eligibility.
-All students receiving financial aid should consult with a counselor and the Financial Aid Office before withdrawing from a class.
+Students should to be aware that withdrawing from a class could affect financial aid status and eligibility.
+All students receiving financial aid should consult with a counselor and the Financial Aid Office before withdrawing from any class.

 All students need help in college, but sometimes it is difficult to know who or what to ask.
 Students should talk to their instructor about the problem as soon as possible to get recommendations for how to improve in their course.

 Additionally, seek help through the many academic support services available to all students.
-Ohlone College provides a number of services and resources free of charge to students; these include: Disable Students Programs and Services and much more.
+Ohlone College provides a number of services and resources free of charge to students; these include: Counseling, On-Demand Student Success Workshops, Tutoring Services, Student Accessibility Services and much more.

-Starfish Early Alert allows an instructor to notify a student when there is a concern about performance or success in a class.
-Early Alerts, may identify frequent absences, missed assignments or exams, or failure in a class.
-Starfish also allows instructors to raise kudos to celebrate a student's success or improvement in a class.
-Students who receive early alerts, kudos or referrals will receive an email and notification in the Starfish Student Center.
+Starfish, a student success tool, allows an instructor to notify a student when there is a concern about performance or success in a class.
+Alerts, may identify frequent absences, missed assignments or exams, or failure in a class.
+Starfish also allows instructors to raise kudos to celebrate a student’s success or improvement in a class.
+Students who receive alerts, kudos or referrals will receive an email and notification in the Starfish Student Center.

 Students can benefit from Starfish by: